There are over a billion ports of Ethernet that get shipped every year.

 Aquantia’s mission is to be the premier supplier of high-speed connectivity silicon

 addressing this vast market opportunity.

 It takes a deeply experienced, committed team to build great shareholder value, and we’ve assembled a team that has guided Aquantia to industry leadership.
 Each of our executives have more than 25 years of experience on average working with directly relevant technologies and end market segments.

-Kamal Dalmia has extensive experience in the semiconductor industry spanning three generations of Ethernet products.
-Prior to joining Aquantia, Kamal has served in the roles of vice president of marketing at Teranetics and director of marketing at Marvell.
-He has led marketing teams for industry leading Ethernet transceivers and was instrumental in success of several Gigabit, 10 Gigabit and Fast Ethernet physical layer products. +BioLess –
+Kamal Dalmia’s extensive semiconductor experience spans three generations of Ethernet products.
+Prior to joining Aquantia, Kamal was vice president of marketing at Teranetics and director of marketing at Marvell.
+He has led marketing teams for industry-leading Ethernet transceivers and was instrumental in the success of several Gigabit, 10 Gigabit and Fast Ethernet physical layer products.
+MoreLess –

-Previously, he has held various management and engineering positions at Cypress Semiconductor and PMC Sierra, focusing on PHYs for Ethernet, Fibre Channel, Infiniband, SONET and ATM.
-He holds several US patents and a master’s degree in Electrical Engineering from the University of British Columbia.
+Kamal also held various management and engineering positions at Cypress Semiconductor and PMC Sierra where he focused ion PHYs for Ethernet, Fibre Channel, Infiniband, SONET and ATM.
+He holds numerous US patents and a Master of Electrical Engineering from the University of British Columbia.